alrieckert/lazarus/tools/jsonviewer/README.txt

-This little application allows to view JSON data in a graphical tree.
+This little application allows one to view JSON data in a graphical tree.
 Each array and object is represented in the tree with the members (or elements) below them.